winkeung/C-Concepts/C_Concepts_Part2.md

 <code>int (\*pf)(void); // just replace &#39;fun&#39; with &#39;(\*pf)&#39;</code>

-and statement calling the function pointed to by **pf** will be like this:
+and statement calling the function pointed to by <code>pf</code> will be like this:

 <code>i = (\*pf)();</code>

 The general idea is, replace the function name with &#39;<code>(\*&lt;pointer name&gt;)</code>&#39;.
 This also fit the principle used for variable deceleration: &quot;declaration reflects use&#39;.
 The declaration is actually a demo showing how an identifier (variable identifier or function identifier) of unknown type is used.
 When you know how it is being used, you should know what type it is.
 Why function declaration fit this principle is also because function in C always return a single value (even void function return a single void).
 They can appear in expression that is interchangeable with variables. e.g

 <code>i = a + b \* f(2,v) - 3;    // a , b, f(2,v) and constant 3 represent same kind of </code><br>
-<code>                            // things in an expression -- numerical values.<code>
+<code>                            // things in an expression -- numerical values.</code>

 Therefore function or function pointer can be declared the same way as for variable declaration.